Asbestos

 Asbestosis

 Asbestosis is a chronic condition in which the lungs stiffen over time.
-Like mesothelioma, the only known cause of this disease is exposure to asbestos.
+Symptoms include difficulty breathing and chest pain.
+Like mesothelioma, the only known cause is asbestos.

 Other Asbestos-Related Illnesses